Red Wine Vinegar Dressing

 - Italian seasoning: Gives it that Mediterranean flair.

-- Fresh rosemary: Make sure to mince it nice and small.
+- Fresh rosemary: Make sure to mince it small.

 - Salt and pepper: Just to taste.